In a Nutshell:

 CONS

-• It’s lightly constructed and built using lower-quality materials that won’t last in the longer term
+• It’s lightly constructed and built using lower-quality materials that won’t last in the long term.

 • It only offers three recline positions (no infinite positions on offer)

 • There’s no battery backup.
-If the power fails and you’re in the chair, you may struggle to get out of it.
+If the power fails and you’re in the chair, you may struggle to escape it.

 • It doesn’t support much user weight and is only suitable for people between 5’ and 6’ tall.

 Overall, we feel that the pros outweigh the cons, making the Lifestyle Power Recliner an above-average product that falls short of greatness.
-Even so, before you commit to buying this model, you’ll want to make sure it’s a good fit for you, and be mindful of its limitations.
+Even so, before you buy this model, you’ll want to ensure it’s a good fit for you and be mindful of its limitations.
 We provisionally recommend the model.

 References & Resources